 Resources Needed for Site Reuse

-Describe your access to monetary funding from other resources and how the grant will stimulate the availability of additional funds for environmental site assessment or remediation, and subsequent reuse.
+Describe your access to monetary funding from other resources and how the grant will stimulate the availability of additional funds to support the completion of the environmental site assessment or remediation, and subsequent reuse strategy at the priority site(s).

-Identify potential key funding resources that will be sought to support the completion of the assessment, remediation, and/or revitalization strategy (e.g., demolition activities, redevelopment activities, etc.) at the priority site(s).
 (Do not duplicate sources discussed in 3.a.
 Description of Tasks/Activities and Outputs.)

 Use of Existing Infrastructure